 For more information on system requirements and authorization instructions, check out Saturation Knob at Softube.

 This straightforward tape saturation plugin from Softube provides realistic analog sound, adding cohesion and warmth to individual tracks and mixes at large.
 Its straightforward design has 3 distinct tape machine types (A, B and C).
-For quick and easy saturation, choose a tape machine and dial in the Amount knob or, alternatively, choose for on the superb presets.
+For quick and easy saturation, choose a tape machine and dial in the Amount knob or, alternatively, choose from the superb presets.

 - Type A emulates a precise and linear high-end Swiss reel-to-reel machine